Bo Westcombe-Evans

 Boudica Willow Westcombe-Evans (born 18 August 2002) is an English rugby union player who plays as a winger for Loughborough Lightning and the England women's national rugby union team.

 Early life

 From St Albans, she started playing rugby union at her hometown club Old Albanians and was also part of the Saracens Centre of Excellence.

 Club career

 She made her debut for Loughborough Lightning in Premiership Women's Rugby at the age of 19 years-old.

 She made the most metres (1,700) and the most line breaks (25) of all the players in the Premiership Women's Rugby during the 2023-24 regular season.
+Despite missing a year of action with an ACL knee injury, she made her fiftieth appearance for Loughborough Lightning in the PWR on 29 November 2025 against Leicester Tigers, scoring four tries in a 38-10 victory.

 International career

 She was named in the England women's national rugby union team squad for the 2024 WXV in Canada in September 2024.
 She made a try scoring debut for England in a 61-21 win over USA on 29 September 2024.